juliors1/dragonball-s-quiz-game/README.md

 ## Getting Started:

-  <a href="http://dbs-quiz-game.surge.sh/">DBS QUIZ</a> - This will prompt you to the deployed website where you can get started on the quiz.
+  <a href="http://dbs-quiz-game.surge.sh/" target="_blank">DBS QUIZ</a> - This will prompt you to the deployed website where you can get started on the quiz.

 ### Instructions: